-You may pay your tax online at [taxexpress.utah.gov](http://taxexpress.utah.gov).
+You may pay your tax online at tap.utah.gov.

 When to Pay

 If you are paying the withholding tax withheld or paid on behalf of pass-through entity taxpayers (partners/members), you must pay by the original due date of the return (without regard to extensions) to avoid penalties and interest.